Forensic Chemistry – Illicit Drugs

 Hauser, F.M., Rößler, T., Hulshof, J.W., Weigel, D., Zimmermann, R., Pütz, M., 2018.
 Identification of specific markers for amphetamine synthesised from the pre-precursor APAAN following the Leuckart route and retrospective search for APAAN markers in profiling databases from Germany and the Netherlands.
 Drug Test Anal 10, 671–680. https://doi.org/10.1002/dta.2296

 REQUIRED / RECOMMENDED EXPERTISE

 Basic understanding in forensic chemistry.
-Affinity with illicit drugs analysis is recommended.
+Affinity with illicit drugs synthesis and analysis is recommended.

 Amsterdam Forensic Laboratory